Post-delivery symptoms: what to expect?

 Trenches

 Another phenomenon that occurs after giving birth is trenches.
-These are post-delivery contractions of the uterus.
-Although less painful than labor contractions, they can still be relieved with painkillers.
-They allow the uterus to return to its normal size, and help to eliminate potential clots and prevent haemorrhaging.
+These are post-delivery contractions of the uterus: they are of course less painful than the contractions that occur during childbirth (labor contractions), but they can still be relieved with painkillers.
+They allow the uterus to return to its normal size, and help eliminate potential clots and prevent haemorrhaging.

-Please note: nursing mothers are prone to trenching, but in a more painful way due to oxytocin.
+Please note: breast-feeding women are prone to trenches, but in a more painful way due to oxytocin.

 Uterine prolapse

-Uterine prolapse will be detected when a woman complains of a sensation of vaginal heaviness and/or backache.
+Uterine prolapse is detected when a woman complains of a sensation of vaginal heaviness and/or backache.
 Other symptoms may indicate uterine prolapse, such as urine leakage and constipation.
 Uterine prolapse is simply the descent of an organ, in this case from the uterus to the vulva.

-Uterine prolapse is caused by the relaxation of perineal tissues and muscles.
-Fortunately, it's very treatable thanks to perineal re-education.
+Uterine prolapse is due to the relaxation of perineal tissues and muscles.
+Fortunately, it can be easily treated with perineal rehabilitation.

 Leakage and urinary infections

 Urinary tract infections are common after childbirth.
-In fact, sometimes bacteria are present in the bladder during pregnancy and the infection appears after delivery.
+Bacteria may have been present in the bladder during pregnancy, and the infection appears after delivery.
 Pregnancy hormones also play a role: as they fall, they relax the bladder muscles.
 This makes it more difficult for the bladder to empty completely.
 Bacteria accumulate and proliferate.

-After childbirth, a slackening of the perineum can lead to urine leakage.
+After childbirth, a slackened perineum often leads to urine leakage.
 During labor, pushing will stretch the muscles.

-Some women also have difficulty urinating and emptying their bladder completely in the days following childbirth, due to the epidural.
+Some women also find it difficult to urinate and empty their bladder completely in the days following childbirth, due to the epidural.

-Fortunately, bladder weakness disappears over time, so you can also undergo perineal re-education.
+Fortunately, bladder weakness disappears over time, and you can also undergo perineal re-education.

 Back pain

 Back pain is very common after pregnancy.
-Talk to your doctor about getting a support belt.
+Consult your doctor about a support belt.

 After pregnancy, your uterus gradually returns to its normal size, as does your digestive tract.
-By the time everything is back in order, it's not unusual to experience digestive problems: your transit may be disrupted.
+While everything is getting back to normal, it's not unusual to experience digestive problems: your bowel movements may be disrupted.

 While some women tend to be constipated during pregnancy, they can still be constipated after giving birth.
-To counteract these symptoms, it's important to drink enough water and choose high-fibre foods.
+To counteract these symptoms, it's important to drink enough water and eat foods rich in fiber.
 Don't force yourself to have a bowel movement: your perineum has already suffered with childbirth, so there's no need to make it suffer even more.

-You can also be prescribed suppositories or a laxative to get everything back in order.
+You can also ask for a prescription for suppositories or a laxative to put everything back in order.

-Note, however, that it is normal not to have a bowel movement in the days following childbirth.
+Note, however, that it's normal not to have a bowel movement in the days following childbirth.

 Hemorrhoids

-Hemorrhoids originate from the pressure exerted on the veins in the anal region during labor and pushing.
-Around 20% of women will be prone to post-delivery hemorrhoids
+Hemorrhoids originate from pressure exerted on the veins in the anal region during labor and pushing.
+Around 20% of women will be prone to post-delivery hemorrhoids.

 Milk production after childbirth

-Generally speaking, the first milk comes in between 30 and 40 hours after the baby's birth, around the third day.
+The first milk flow generally occurs between 30 and 40 hours after the baby's birth, around the third day.
 Here are the signs you should look for when your milk comes in:

 How do I recover from a Caesarean section or episiotomy?

-If you've had a caesarean section or episiotomy, recovery may take a little longer.
-Even if you don't have a vaginal delivery, you'll still experience lochia, trenching and other symptoms such as bladder weakness.
+If you gave birth by Caesarean section or episiotomy, recovery may take a little longer.
+Even if you don't have a vaginal delivery, you'll experience lochia, trenching and other symptoms such as bladder weakness.

-Pain is frequent in the first few days.
-They may persist for a few weeks before gradually subsiding and disappearing.
+Pain is common in the first few days.
+They may last for a few weeks before gradually subsiding and disappearing.

-Here are a few tips to help you recover after a C-section:
+Here are a few tips to help you recover after a Caesarean section:

-• Avoid certain activities such as cycling and running for the first six weeks;
+- Avoid activities such as cycling and running for the first six weeks;

 After a Caesarean section, it's important to ensure that the wound heals properly.